People are not waking up thinking about Irish unity – Michelle O’Neill

 “There won’t be any secret that I want to see unity in the country, but I am focused for today on the cost-of-living crisis.”

+Meanwhile, SDLP deputy leader Nichola Mallon said it was “lazy politics” to call for a referendum on unity without doing the preparatory work on what a united Ireland would look like.

+“The SDLP has always said that it is lazy politics to just keep calling for a border poll, the hard work that needs to be done is setting out exactly what that would mean to people, what it would mean for a new health care system on the island, a new education system, a new housing system,” she told the PA news agency.

-On the protocol issue, and the barriers it has created on goods moving from Great Britain to Northern Ireland, Ms O’Neill acknowledged there was a need to “refine” its implementation.
+On the protocol issue, and the barriers it has created on goods moving from Great Britain to Northern Ireland, Ms O’Neill told the NI Chamber event there was a need to “refine” its implementation.

 However, she said another aspect of the protocol – the unfettered access it offers local businesses to sell with the UK market and the EU single market, should be used as “key selling point” to attract more foreign direct investment into Northern Ireland.